Reach New Audiences: OTT & CTV Advertising

-You’re not alone; CTV and OTT are new experiences for all of us.
 For consumers, it’s a different way to watch television and movie content across many different types of screens – not just the big screen – with no cable or satellite subscription required.
-We have seen the recent release of YouTube TV and DirectTV Now to add to the existing major players like Hulu, Amazon Video, NETFLIX, Roku, etc.
+Think of names like YouTube TV and DirectTV Now in addition to other major players like Hulu, Amazon Video, NETFLIX, Roku, etc.

 Linear TV is programming delivered in a standard, live, non-DVR’d manner.
-The standard way people have watched TV since 1948, when four television networks, (NBC, CBS, ABC, and DuMont), broadcasting over 128 stations, begin a full prime-time schedule 7 days a week.
+It is the standard way people have watched TV since 1948, when four television networks, (NBC, CBS, ABC, and DuMont), broadcasting over 128 stations, begin a full prime-time schedule 7 days a week.

-A connected TV (CTV) is any television set used to stream video over the internet via on onscreen media platform.
+Connected TV (CTV) refers to any TV that can be connected to the internet and access content beyond what is available via the normal offering from a cable provider.
+It also is all the devices that use a television as a display and can connect to the internet to access content.
 These are most often videos that are streamed via apps downloaded from a TV app store.
 Devices that are commonly classified as CTV devices are: